 The rate of corporation tax in the UK throughout the period was 19% and this was the enacted rate of corporation tax at the balance sheet date.
-Accordingly, the company's profits for this period are taxed at an effective rate of 19.00% (2020: 19%).
-In the Spring Budget 2021 the government announced that the main rate of UK corporation tax will increase to 25% from 1 April 2023, however this rate change was not substantively enacted at the balance sheet date.
+Accordingly, the company's profits for this period are taxed at an effective rate of 19.00% (2021: 19%).
+In the Spring Budget 2021 the government announced that the main rate of UK corporation tax will increase to 25% from 1 April 2023.